 Pick the tools that are strong enough for the job at hand.
 If you are using your cleaning cloth and you are not making much progress, jump up to a different cleaning cloth.
 Do not waste time by continuing to try something that is not working well.
 Cut your losses.
 That will save you from wasting time.

-This will prepare you for an unusual cleaning situation wherein the use of a specific tool will get the job done for you.
+This will prepare you for an unusual office cleaning situation wherein the use of a specific tool will get the job done for you.

-If you already have a proven technique in cleaning, you can use that, again and again, to speed up the process in an effective way.
+If you already have a proven technique in office cleaning training, you can use that, again and again, to speed up the process in an effective way.